Resolving Black Hole Singularities in Jackiw-Teitelboim Gravity: Perturbative expansions of the partition function

 One may hope that this procedure can be iterated systematically to higher orders.
-In particular, at each order in $\hbar$, the known coefficient $Z_{g,1}(\beta)$ should determine the corresponding correction $W_g(X)$ to the effective potential.
-If this structure persists, the full perturbative expansion of the effective potential could be reconstructed recursively from the genus expansion of the ensemble-averaged partition function.
+The full perturbative expansion of the effective potential could be reconstructed recursively from the genus expansion of the ensemble-averaged partition function.
 Establishing this recursive relation in a precise manner, however, requires additional consistency checks, which we leave for future investigation.